Media Services pricing

 US government entities are eligible to purchase Azure Government services from a licensing solution provider with no upfront financial commitment or directly through a pay-as-you-go online subscription.

 Important: The price in R$ is merely a reference; this is an international transaction and the final price is subject to exchange rates and the inclusion of IOF taxes.
 An eNF will not be issued.

 Azure Germany is available to customers and partners doing business in the European Union (EU), the European Free Trade Association (EFTA) and in the United Kingdom (UK).
 It provides data residency in Germany with additional levels of control and data protection.
 You can also sign up for a free Azure Germany trial.

-Media services is not available in the Korea Central region.
+Media Services is not available in the Australia Central region.
 Please select another region.

-Media services is not available in the East US 2 region.
+Media Services is not available in the Australia Central 2 region.
 Please select another region.

-Media services is not available in the North Central US region.
+Media Services is not available in the France Central region.
 Please select another region.

-Media services is not available in the West US 2 region.
+Media Services is not available in the France South region.
 Please select another region.